-- In a this article How to Evaluate a TEFL Certification, we’ve laid out for you the extensive details of what a legitimate and quality certification should hold
+- In this article, How to Evaluate a TEFL Certification, we’ve laid out for you the extensive details of what a legitimate and quality certification should hold;

-- You also want to make sure that any course is accredited by an international institution, and that you’re going with an organization which has dedicated staff that will assist you in finding work once your training has completed
+- You also want to make sure that any course is accredited by an international institution, and that you’re going with an organization that has dedicated staff that will assist you in finding work once your training has been completed;

 - Do your homework and ask questions.
-Make sure you research all of your options thoroughly and call any school that you are considering taking a TEFL class from and speak to a representative
+Make sure you research all of your options thoroughly.
+Call any school that you are considering taking a TEFL class from and speak to a representative:

 - Ask them about accreditation and practice teaching.
-See what sort of job placement assistance they offer and what it costs.
-You should also ask questions about job markets, hiring seasons and visas
+See what sort of job placement assistance they offer and at what cost.
+You should also ask questions about job markets, hiring seasons and visas;

-- If the person on the other end of the phone can't confidently and competently address such matters than you probably shouldn't count on them to provide the training and guidance you need to get a job teaching English abroad
+- If the person on the other end of the phone can't confidently and competently address such matters then you probably shouldn't count on them to provide the training and guidance you need to get a job teaching English abroad.